gravelfreeman/royalts-catppuccin/README.md

 4. Click on Palette > Manage > Import

 Import coressponding *catppuccin-latte.rtcp*, *catppuccin-frappe.rtcp*, *catppuccin-macchiato.rtcp*, or *catppuccin-mocha.rtcp* color profile and press OK.

-### Powershell Colors

-I'm currently working on customizing the colors for PowerShell and WSL on Windows.
-Unfortunately, the process is poorly documented.
-The best approach is to use the new Windows Terminal, but I couldn't manage to integrate it with RoyalTS.
-I hope they'll support this in the future, as older PowerShell versions are becoming increasingly unsupported.